The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/9-hof-array-methods.md

 `arr.forEach(callback)` iterates over the source array and invokes the given `callback` with each `value`, that value's `index`, and the source array `arr` as inputs.

+Use `forEach` to execute callbacks that produce side-effects (like printing to the console or mutating values).

 **Examples:**

 In this example, we want to print a message about each value and its location in the `fruits` array: